Available in VPC

 - It is recommended to set the merge threshold to an appropriate value in proportion to the data file size.

-- Manage orphan files: Organize unused files, such as merged files or incorrectly written files.
+- Clean up orphan files: Clean up unused files, such as merged files and incorrectly written files.
 Orphan files within the maximum retention period are retained, while those beyond the retention period are deleted.
-(The minimum value for the maximum retention period is 7 days.)
+(The minimum value of the maximum retention period is 7 days.)

-- Merge files: A feature that combines data files that have been divided into multiple files for more efficient file management and improved performance.
+- Merge files: A feature that improves file management efficiency and performance by merging data files that are divided into multiple files.
 Only files smaller than the merge threshold are selected for merging.
 (The default merge threshold is 100 MB, and its unit is MB.)

 Property information